Desexing and Microchipping

 Microchipping involves the injection of a tiny rice grain-sized pellet under the skin.
 The ‘chip’ contains an encoded ID number that can be read using a scanner by any vet or shelter.
 Puppies must be microchipped by 12 weeks of age.

-At Sutherland Shire council when cats and dogs reach the age of six months (although this can be done sooner) they must be registered with council and you need to pay the appropriate fee.
+At Sutherland Shire council when cats and dogs reach the age of six months (although this can be done sooner) they must be registered with the council and you need to pay the appropriate fee.
 This is a lifetime registration – you need only do this once during the animal’s life.